-During our first year, we collaborated with one school for our first Summit and held it in a middle school.
+We collaborated with one school for our first Summit and held it in a middle school.
 We now work with seven Fort Worth ISD middle schools and hold the Summit at Tarrant County College.
 We have utilized both the Trinity River and Northwest campuses of TCC.

 Several organizations support Sister-to-Sister Summit.
 Our supporters are Fort Worth ISD; Tarrant County College Trinity River and North West Campuses; TCU Center for Urban Education; and Delta Chapter of Delta Kappa Gamma, an international society which promotes professional and personal growth of women educators and excellence in education.

 The Middle School years are a transition from childhood to teen, when girls often encounter problems with self-esteem, academic pressure, temptations, disappointment or rejection.
 AAUW Sister-to-Sister Summits provide girls the tools to help them deal with these various obstacles, while encouraging them to stay in school, graduate from high school and strive to attend college.